quxbaz/loopda/README.md

 3. Install dependencies with ```npm install```
 4. Run the local test server with ```npm run serve -- --port=8000```
 5. Open your browser and go to the url ```localhost:8000```

+Thats it!
+You should see the application running in your browser window.